Topological Data Analysis Applications in Natural Language Processing: A Survey: Introduction

-TDA is a ``collection of powerful tools that can quantify shape and structure in data''\footnote{\url{https://www.indicative.com/resource/topological-data-analysis/}} and is inspired by the algebra and geometry mathematical fields.
-The benefits of TDA are vast, including the ability to extract additional features, typically not captured by other feature extraction techniques~\cite{uchendu2023topformer,michel2017does}.
-We call these features that TDA extracts - \textit{topological features}.
+TDA is a ``collection of powerful tools that can quantify shape and structure in data''\footnote{\url{https://www.indicative.com/resource/topological-data-analysis/}} and is inspired by the algebraic topology and geometry mathematical fields.
+The benefits of TDA are vast, including the ability to extract additional features that are typically not captured by other feature extraction techniques~\cite{uchendu2023topformer,michel2017does,papamarkou2024position}.
+These features are known as \textit{topological features}.
 Unsurprisingly, since TDA is used to capture topological features, it has been applied to many tasks where data has distinct graphical structures~\cite{papamarkou2024position,hensel2021survey}.
-These include tasks that have obvious graph-like structures, such as protein classification \cite{dey2018protein,lamine2023topological,valeriani2024geometry} and drug discovery \cite{alagappan2016multimodal}; to those that are not so obvious such as diabetes classification \cite{wamil2023stratification,skaf2022topological}, image classification \cite{horntopological,trofimov2023learning}, time series analysis \cite{lordgrilo,tymochko2021connections,gholizadeh2018short}, and speech processing \cite{tulchinskii2023topological}.
-However, since the shape of a text is not apparent, it has not gained as much attention in Natural Language Processing (NLP) as it has done in the Computer Vision \cite{horntopological,trofimov2023learning} and Medical \cite{singh2023topological,nielson2015topological} domains.
-Still, several researchers have found ways to extract additional features using TDA that the other typical numerical representation techniques in text such as TF-IDF, Word2Vec embeddings, BERT embeddings, etc have not captured.
-Figure \ref{fig:evol} shows that there has been a gradual acceleration in the number of published works in TDA for NLP applications, and we project this trend will continue in the future.
+These include tasks that have obvious graph-like structures, such as protein classification \cite{dey2018protein,lamine2023topological,valeriani2024geometry} and drug discovery \cite{alagappan2016multimodal}; to those that are not so obvious, such as diabetes classification \cite{wamil2023stratification,skaf2022topological}, image classification \cite{horntopological,trofimov2023learning}, and time series analysis \cite{lordgrilo,tymochko2021connections,gholizadeh2018short}.
+However, since the shape of a text is not apparent, it has not gained as much attention in NLP as it has in the Computer Vision field \cite{horntopological,trofimov2023learning} specifically in the Medical domains \cite{singh2023topological,nielson2015topological}.
+Still, several researchers have found ways to extract unique, global-level features using TDA.
+Other typical numerical representation techniques in text are unable to extract global-level features, making TDA suitable for the task.

+Figure \ref{fig:teaser} illustrates a toy example that shows the utility of TDA to standard ML analysis.
+Conventional ML methods often summarize data through variance, centroids, or local grouping, which means dense regions can disproportionately shape the result.
+In the example, the central cluster absorbs much of the variance, while the outer loop structure plays a less visible role in PCA- and cluster-based summaries.
+TDA instead tracks topological features such as connected components and loops across multiple scales, allowing it to recover meaningful global structure.